 Once the same day appointment capacity has been reached, the Minor Injury Clinic will be closed to non-urgent walk-in patients earlier than posted hours.
 If your problem is chronic in nature (long-lasting or recurrent), then we can help you by scheduling a regular appointment with one of our Sports Medicine physicians.
 Other alternatives include seeing your family doctor, a walk-in clinic, or local quick care clinics.back to top ↑

 Not all patients need to be followed-up or require follow-up care by the Pan Am Clinic.
 Many times, patients are best followed-up by the family physician.
 If you do not have a family physician, we can help organize appropriate follow-up.back to top ↑

 How quickly you are seen depends on the number of people who arrived before you and the seriousness of your condition.back to top ↑

 If the nurse orders an x-ray and you leave before the doctor sees you, you should not assume we will be able to contact you with abnormal x-ray or test results.back to top ↑

 For problems not related to bone, joints and soft tissue, we recommend you call or visit your family doctor first.
-If your family doctor is not available, you may wish to go to the Urgent Care Centre at the Misericordia Health Centre.back to top ↑
+If your family doctor is not available, you may wish to go to the closest Urgent Care Centre.back to top ↑

 Anyone with a life-threatening condition should dial 911 or proceed to a hospital emergency room.back to top ↑